Xilinx/Vitis-AI-Copyleft-Model-Zoo/README.md

     Vitis-AI-License-Restricted-Model-Zoo
         │
-        ├── README.md      # License file for Model A
+        ├── README.md            # This file
         │
         ├── Model A
         │    │